Encode your assumptions

 Production software: Logging

 Quoting the Wikipedia as is becoming customary: logging is the cutting, skidding, on-site processing, and loading of trees or logs onto trucks or skeleton cars.
 Huh, wait… I think I got that definition wrong.
 Let me try my own: Logging is the recording of application activity on-the-fly onto a reliable storage system.
 Having this functionality in your software is something you don’t think about until you need to debug an issue and, well, then it is too late.
+When your application crashes, especially in production, the more information you have access to, the better.
+A detailed record of the program activity that led to the crash is often incredibly insightful.
+(Hint: compare to flight data recorders.)

-October 24, 2013 · Tags: production-software
+October 24, 2013 · Tags: <a href="/tags/production-software">production-software</a>

 Continue reading (about 7 minutes)